gmaclennan/hubfs.js/README.md

 to do things the easy (quick) way first, but if not will also work for larger files up to 100Mb.

+Also handles multiple asynchronous file writes gracefully, queueing up writes to avoid Github errors from fast forward commits, and batching file writes into single commits of up to 10 files at a time, if you try to write another file whilst another is being written to the same repo and branch.

 ### Parameters

 | parameter | type                 | description                                                                                                    |